 6. Cover Your Windows

 Whether with blinds, drapes, or curtains, when the sun is high in the sky and pumping rays of light down through the window, be sure to use window dressings to cover them.
 When heat is able to get into our homes, it increases the temperature and makes it harder for the air conditioner to run optimally.
-Often this heat can make its way into our homes without our knowledge, as open windows in rooms upstairs or those we do not often use increases the warmth of the house.
-To counteract that, always make sure you are blocking those window.
+Often this heat can make its way into our homes without our knowledge, as open windows in rooms upstairs or those we do not often use increase the warmth of the house.
+To counteract that, always make sure you are blocking those windows.
 In the rooms you frequent, simply cover windows when the sun is at its highest.

 7. Avoid Using Big Appliances

 Much like the heat brought about by midday, operating appliances like the oven or dryer also expose our homes to increased levels of warmth.
 The effect on the AC is the same, as the conditioner must work harder in order to cool down the house.
 By simply waiting to use those appliances, you will help to improve the efficiency of your air conditioning.
 You can even take it one step further and use appliances to your advantage in colder months.
 Instead of trying to heat up your home with an adjustment to the thermostat, simply cook or wash your clothes in order to achieve an optimal temperature.

 Ventilation fins are those slits in air conditioning units that allow the flow of air out to the surrounding area.
 From time to time, those fins are hit.
 Based upon their design, the fins can be closed shut.
 It is easy for this to go unnoticed, resulting in restricted airflow and limiting the efficiency of the air conditioner.
 A simple fix is to double-check your air conditioning fins every now and again to ensure that they are open and that they are enabling the constant flow of cool air.
 You can make this part of your routine as you clean the debris from your air conditioner or remove obstructions.